frostgod1337/cs2configs/README.md

 Simple config to enable auto-bunnyhopping in private games.
 - Disable by using "bhop_disable.cfg"

+### gamemodes :
+A collection of custom gamemodes.

 ### viewmodels & crosshairs :
-Some viewmodles and crosshairs I use for playing
+Some viewmodles and crosshairs I use for playing.
 - Switchable via arrow keys (set in autoexec.cfg)

 ### reset_cvars.cfg :
-Resets all custom cvars and restores normal gameplay
+Resets all custom cvars and restores normal gameplay.